 Hiking through the Hveradalir geothermal area in Kerlingarfjoll is one of the most incredible experiences you can have in the highlands of Iceland.
-Here everything bubbles, bubbles and steams and the colors are really like it looks on the photos.
+Here everything bubbles and steams and the colors are really like it looks on the photos.
 Simply spectacular.
-Geothermal areas are a few in Iceland and many in the world, but something like Kerlingarfjöll is truly unique.
+There are a few geothermal areas in Iceland and many in the world, but something like Kerlingarfjöll is truly unique.
 Getting to Hveradalir is not that easy and you should pick the right rental car.

 What to consider when traveling to Kerlingarfjöll, what you can do on site and what other tips we have for you can be read in our travel report to the geothermal area Hveradalir in Kerlingarfjöll.